andrei1015/automationtestingonline-cypress/README.md

 3. The error messages from the booking form don't mention the field where the error appeared

 3. Can't seem to be able to select a single day, maybe by design?

+4. The database resets every 10 minutes, this can cause issues.
+In a normal environment I would also do a cleanup in the successful booking test, to make sure there are no collisions when running the test multiple times.